willcbelcher/AC215_NutriSnap/README.md

 1. Application Design Document - located in the `docs/` folder.
 2. API and Frontend - there are associated frontend and backend folders.
 The application can be started via commands below.
-3. CI and Testing: VINEET TODO
+3. CI and Testing - Automated testing and CI/CD pipeline implemented (see Testing section below).
 4. Data versioning and reproducibility: PB to do
 5. PB TODO